miguel-re/MasterML_AI/README.md

     - predict.py                <- Code to run model inference with trained models
     - train.py                  <- Code to train models
   - plot.py                     <- Code to create plots

-# Tags

-## Module 1

-Includes the data, projects, and assigments learned in module 1 of the Master.

-You may see only docs because it was an introductory learning using and developing models in IBM Watson Studio.

-## Module 2

-Here you'll find more develop in jupyter notebook.
-I may include the requeriments used for this module, because I incorporate distinct database from repositories in python libraries.